 Following retirement from the Army, I continued my work in counter terrorism and national defense as an Explosive Specialist under the Department of Homeland Security (DHS).
 I also carried forward in life the standard that whatever cause I believe in, I will not just support in word, but will support with the work of my hands.
 For this reason, in 2015, I volunteered to serve alongside the Israel Defense Forces (IDF) to show support for the freedom Israel represents throughout the Middle East and the world.

 I was proud to pledge my life in defense of our country.
 That is a commitment which will always live inside of me.
-I will be humbled and honored to fight for you as your next Congressman from Florida’s 18th congressional district.
-I will serve you in Congress as I did on the battlefield: without regard for personal gain or personal sacrifice.
+I am humbled and honored to fight for you as your Congressman from Florida’s 18th congressional district.
+I strive to serve you in Congress as I did on the battlefield: without regard for personal gain or personal sacrifice.